bigtoga/Examples/Heroku/How to deploy a Flask app to Heroku.md

 8. YOUR MACHINE: Add/commit/push/merge your changes from local branch to master in GITHUB
 9. HEROKU: Create a new app `MyApp` (actually it has to be a globally unique name)
 10. HEROKU: In `MyApp` config, set up a **Deployment Method** of Github.
 Search/find your repo and click `Connect`
-11. HEROKU: In `MyApp` config, set up a **Automatic Deployment** from `master` branch so that merged changes automatically trigger a new deployment in Heroku\
+11. HEROKU: In `MyApp` config, set up a **Automatic Deployment** from `master` branch so that merged changes automatically trigger a new deployment in Heroku
-12: HEROKU: In `MyApp` config, under **Manual Deployment**, select `master` and then click `Deploy branch`.
+12. HEROKU: In `MyApp` config, under **Manual Deployment**, select `master` and then click `Deploy branch`.
 Troubleshoot the failures - for me, there's usually an issue w pip freeze and/or my version in anaconda.
 Rewrite requirements.txt to use supported versions - check the [Heroku buildpacks docs](https://devcenter.heroku.com/articles/buildpacks) for supported versions
 13. YOUR MACHINE: Install Heroku CLI
 14. YOUR MACHINE: Log in to CLI using `heroku login`
 15. YOUR MACHINE: spin up the app! `heroku ps:scale web=1` # starts a heroku `dyno` - a worker